What is the HiSET?

 The HiSET — pronounced “high set” for short — was first introduced by the Educational Testing Service and Iowa Testing Program in 2014.
 Created to be a replacement for the venerable GED, it was developed after several states had objected to that year’s latter’s changes.
 Its primary competitor is CTB/McGraw-Hill’s TASC, or “Test Assessing Secondary Completion”, also introduced in that same year and for the same reason.

-Currently, fourteen states — California, Iowa, Louisiana, Maine, Massachusetts, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina Tennessee, and Wyoming — as well as four territories — Guam, Northern Marianas, Palau, and American Samoa — administer the HiSET either in place of or alongside the GED.
+Currently, twenty three states — California, Colorado, Hawaii, Illinois, Iowa, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, and Wyoming — as well as five territories — Guam, Northern Marianas, Palau, Marshall Islands, and American Samoa — administer the HiSET either in place of or alongside the GED.
 And, exactly what it says on the tin, HiSET is a high school equivalency test, assessing whether or not you have a K-12 graduate’s education, measuring in five sections: reading, writing, mathematics, science, and social studies.

 HiSET Video Review